RakipInitiative/ModelRepository/README.md

 * fragen
 ### Gropin
 * 3 and more parameter models
+  * 3 variables testing - DONE
   * create generic visualisation combi plot of 3 randomly chosen pairs of variables-DONE
-  * create additional simulation parameter set: point estimates of Par
+  * create additional simulation parameter set: point estimates of Par -DONE
     * edit sim.sedml and add new simulation
-    * add to comment section: range of variables
-    * remove fixed solution
+    * remove fixed solution - DONE
-    * remove _start,_end solution -> array stays!
+    * remove _start,_end solution -> array stays! - DONE
   * default resolution dependent nrOfVariables ceil(nrOfVariables_throot(max(21*21))) (R package pracma::nth_root) - DONE
-  * comment readme about Rechenzeit with full resolution
+  * comment readme about Rechenzeit with full resolution - DONE
   * add generic visualisation script as comment for data from secondary model
   * joiner workflow als beispiel (Petra?)
-  * check for sqrt/ln/lin mumax as is?
+  * check for sqrt/ln/lin mumax as is? - DONE
 * units:
   * create database for units of variables: T in C, CO2 in g, a.s.o. - created, but not filled with correct information, support needed!
   * meta data needs to be adapted for each microorganism separately - open question